Libertad, Misamis Oriental

-Libertad, officially the Municipality of Libertad (Lungsod sa Libertad; Bayan ng Libertad), is a 5th class municipality in the province of Misamis Oriental, Philippines.
+Libertad, officially the Municipality of Libertad (Lungsod sa Libertad; Bayan ng Libertad), is a municipality in the province of Misamis Oriental, Philippines.
 According to the 2020 census, it has a population of 12,948 people.

 Libertad is known for its Barungoy Festival and is also home to the Initao–Libertad Protected Landscape and Seascape which it shares with neighboring Initao municipality.